Rock Climbing Gem/Jewel/Geometric Birthday Party -rock climbing party with DIY gem decor, rock themed dessert table, and party favor ideas.

 Homemade Agate Slice Rock Lollipops

 We also made these agate slice rock lollipops.
 We used this tutorial to make them out of crushed up candy.
 They weren’t too hard to make, and looked amazing.
-The tricky part was trying to find colours that we wanted and flavours that went together well.
+The tricky part was trying to find colors that we wanted and flavours that went together well.
+These are also great to include as rock climbing party favors.
+Package these in cellophane bags and tie with ribbon.

 Tips and Tricks

 This party was a huge success.
-If you’re considering something similar, I have one little bit of advise.
-The rock climbing place also had a party room, and we considered renting it to keep things all in one place, but I’m so glad we didn’t use it, and set everything up at home.
+If you’re considering something similar, I have one little bit of advice.
+The rock climbing place also had a party room and dedicated area, and we considered renting it to keep things all in one place, but I’m so glad we didn’t use it, and set everything up at home.

 With a Rock Climbing Gem Birthday Party, life really is a party!